ELSA (Electrochemical Surface and Interface Analysis Cluster)

 Auger Spectroscopy (AES)

-ELSA will be equipped with AES, which is a complementary surface analysis technique.
+ELSA is equipped with AES, which is a complementary surface analysis technique.
 In AES technique, the sample is irradiated with a focused electron beam leads to the ejection of an inner shell electron.
 The vacancy of ejected electron is filled by an outer shell electron with emission of secondary X-ray.
 This secondary X-ray of energy equal to the energy difference between two orbitals leads to the ejection of another outer shell electron known as auger electron.
 The kinetic energy of auger electron is element specific and helps in evaluating the surface composition.
-The focused electron beam allows the analysis of ultramicroscopic area (5 nm or less).
+The focused electron beam allows the analysis of ultramicroscopic area (~ 5 nm).
 AES provides better spatial resolution over XPS as its probe beam is relatively 100 times smaller.

 Model: Scanning Auger Nanoprobe (PHI 710)